 Pharmacies licensed with the Oregon Board of Pharmacy that dispense controlled substances in the state of Oregon, or to an address in the state, are required to electronically report prescription data.
 Neither hospital inpatient dispensing data nor data from veterinarians is collected.

-Healthcare providers can access the system, but only for information regarding their own patients.
-Pharmacists can access the system, but only for information regarding their own customers.
+Healthcare providers and their authorized staff can access the system, but only for information regarding their own patients.
+Pharmacists and their authorized staff can access the system, but only for information regarding their own customers.